ArieForce One

-ArieForce One is a steel roller coaster at Fun Spot America Atlanta in Fayetteville, Georgia.
+ArieForce One is a steel roller coaster located at Fun Spot America Atlanta in Fayetteville, Georgia, United States.
 Manufactured by Rocky Mountain Construction, the ride was first announced by representatives of the Fun Spot America chain in May 2021, and the coaster was formally unveiled at the IAAPA Orlando Expo on November 16, 2021.
-At an accumulated cost of $18 million, ArieForce One represents the single largest investment on any ride in Fun Spot America's history.
+At an accumulated cost of $18 million, ArieForce One represented the single largest investment on any ride in Fun Spot America's history.
 ArieForce One officially opened to the public on March 31, 2023.

+On August 2, 2026, Fun Spot America Atlanta, including ArieForce One, closed permanently to guests.
+Six Flags acquired the coaster the following month, intending to reopen it at an undisclosed park within the chain in 2028 or 2029.

 History

 Background

-Fun Junction USA originally opened as Dixieland Fun Park in 1990 with Go-kart tracks, batting cages, and a miniature golf course.
-Management eventually added a small selection of rides over the years, including the Hurricane Coaster in 2007.
+Fun Junction USA originally opened as Dixieland Fun Park in 1990 with go-kart tracks, batting cages, and a miniature golf course.
+Management eventually added a small selection of rides over the years, including the Hurricane coaster in 2007.
 In July 2017, Florida-based Fun Spot America Theme Parks announced the acquisition of Fun Junction USA as their first property outside of the state, with plans to roll out new attractions and branding.
-Chief among these investments was a new go-kart track for the 2018 season, but Fun Spot America CEO John Arie Jr hinted at a signature new coaster to perhaps eventually be built at the park.
+Chief among these investments was a new go-kart track for the 2018 season; Fun Spot America CEO John Arie Jr. hinted at a signature new coaster to eventually be built at the park.

-Land was first cleared for this purpose in early 2019, with deforestation taking place where the lift hill and first portion of the coaster are now.
-Sometime during the following two years, Fun Spot began accepting proposals for a new coaster; GCI and Gravity Group – the respective manufacturers of the chain's White Lightning and Mine Blower wooden coasters – both reportedly (and unsuccessfully) bid on the project.

 Announcement

-On May 25, 2021, Fun Spot America Atlanta announced that they had selected Idaho-based Rocky Mountain Construction (otherwise known as RMC) to construct a major new steel coaster for the 2022 season.
+On May 25, 2021, Fun Spot America Atlanta announced that they had selected Idaho-based Rocky Mountain Construction (RMC) to construct a major new steel coaster for the 2022 season.
 Management attempted to secure a naming rights deal with the Atlanta Hawks professional basketball team, although such efforts fell through the following month.
 Fun Spot America Theme Parks subsequently trademarked the name "Arie Force One" on June 11, 2021.